pinobatch/hello-world/Xubuntu_setup.md

 The MozJPEG distribution includes counterparts to the `cjpeg`, `djpeg`, and `jpegtran` command-line tools included with libjpeg.
-Mozilla intends that image editor developers add MozJPEG as their JPEG export plug-in, but GIMP in Ubuntu 18.04 has not.
+Mozilla intends that image editor developers add MozJPEG as their JPEG export plug-in, but GIMP in Ubuntu 18.04 has not ([GIMP issue #1039]).
 In the meantime, build the command-line tools from source.
 These instructions are based on [MozJPEG instructions] by Andrew Welch.

     sudo apt install libtool nasm
     cd ~/develop